-DAA will soon be neighbors with ASD as it was recently announced that the school will be moving buildings and, starting in September 2017, will reside in the building that currently is home to GEMS Nations Academy.
-The schools will merge, formally being known only as GEMS Dubai American Academy.
+DAA is now neighbors with ASD as it was announced that the school would move buildings and, starting in September 2017, resides in the building that currently was home (for a brief period) to GEMS Nations Academy.
+The schools have merged, formally being known only as GEMS Dubai American Academy.

 Interested in details regarding the merger?
 Click through to read the FAQs here!

 After receiving Good for three years, a push from the previous superintendent of the school, Robin Appleby, worked to make the KHDA inspection guidelines more conducive to American curriculum standards.
-Since Dr. Jim Hardin, the new superintendent's appointment, the school has continued to maintain its Outstanding rating although his departure at the end of this academic year means that the school will need to work extra hard to maintain its Outstanding ranking amidst change.
-The new superintendent, Tammy Murphy, will head these challenges in the state-of-the-art facilities of the current GEMS Nations Academy.
+Since Dr. Jim Hardin, the subsequent superintendent's appointment, the school has continued to maintain its Outstanding rating although his departure at the end of the 2016-17 academic year means that the school will have needed to work extra hard to maintain its Outstanding ranking amidst change.
+The new superintendent, Tammy Murphy, heads these challenges in the state-of-the-art facilities the former GEMS Nations Academy.

 What's the Data?